-Coaching should ideally begin in the summer before the 9th grade.
+Many students will begin coaching in the 9th grade.
 This is a critical transition year for all young people, as it can be overwhelming both academically and socially.
 High school students have to adjust to a new school environment, are expected to perform more independently in their academic work, and also start feeling increased social pressures and influences.